Blog | Constructive Classroom Organisation

 This enables children to make sense of the world around them and it makes them feel safe and secure.
 It builds solid foundations for children to draw on in future and gives them a benchmark from which to explore and try new ways of doing things.

 Children make good progress and are well equipped to be lifelong learners when these opportunities are provided in a balanced and considered way.
 When this happens it ensures that children of all abilities are appropriately supported and make good progress.
-They are engaged in learning and motivated to learn!
+They are engaged and motivated to learn!